bentodev/bentolang/docs/bento in a nutshell.md

     Two worlds meet on the street.
 "Hello, World."
 "Hello, World."
 They continue on their way.
 ```

 This is called outside-in inheritance because the implementation of the definition being instantiated (the subdefinition) wraps the implementation of its superdefinition.
 With inside-out inheritance, the superdefinition's implementation wraps the subdefinition's.
-This is accomplished using the "sub" built-in name.  sub appears in the superdefinition, and indicates where within the superdefinition's implementation the implementation provided by the subdefinition appears.
+This is accomplished using the ```sub``` built-in name.  ```sub``` appears in the superdefinition, and indicates where within the superdefinition's implementation the implementation provided by the subdefinition appears.
 Example:
 ```
     message [=
         [| <h1> |]